 Singapore Chinese Cultural Centre

-Why only certain Chinese customs, phrases and celebrations exist in Singapore
+Learn why only certain Chinese customs, phrases and celebrations exist in Singapore

 The interactive SINGAPO人 exhibition at the Singapore Chinese Cultural Centre is a fun way for those curious about how Singapore’s many multicultural influences have made the Singaporean Chinese identity quite unique.
+As a Singaporean Chinese myself, I learned quite a lot about my own heritage here!

 Singapore City Gallery at URA Centre